KaiSforza/summoning/Ideas/militaries.rst

   * short range plasma cutter beam weapon for rescue operations
   * Medical beds can be rotated and angled for space flight thrust

-* 10 military light-attack
+* 10 military light-attack - AS-23

   * Transport focused.
 Can fit a whole CV-8 in the bay
   * With the CV-8 it can hold 16 more troops in the sides
   * Without the CV-8 32 troops can fit
   * Bridge and crew room has medical supplies and a single triage bed
-  * Upper and lower turret same 36mm turret as the CV-8 (has a folding cover for stealth)
+  * Upper turret same 36mm turret as the CV-8
+    (has a folding cover for stealth)
+  * Also has deployable lower turret with combined 103mm and 25mm cannon for ground support (normally stowed for flight)
   * Air-to-surface missiles in internal bays
   * Air-to-air and space-to-space missiles on engine nacelle internal bays